Blueprint For Crafting Your First Escape Room.

 You'll need something to be happening in your escape game.

-This may seem obvious, but seriously it's often missing from commercial ones.
+This may seem obvious, but is so often missing.

-- Breaking into something like a bank vault or hacking the FBI database.
+- Breaking into a bank vault or hacking the FBI database.

 - Saving someone's life by curing the zombie virus.